Tylerlangsam/Tip_calculator/README.md

 other time that would normally constitue a tip!

-The script was written in Python3, to run the program type "Python3 tip_calculator.py"
+The script was written in Python3 - Python 3.9.6, to run the program type "Python3 tip_calculator.py"